Vivianwcao/Stock-Trading-App/README.md

 ### Database Engine Selection: SQLite3 over Embedded Alternatives
 I initially built a prototype using SQLite3, experimented with alternative embedded databases like Turtle DB, and then returned to SQLite3.
 Turtle DB lacked the flexible querying and window function capabilities required for running financial calculations.
 SQLite3 provided the necessary SQL analytical functions while keeping the deployment simple.

-### Lock-Free SQLite Configuration
-To prevent process lock errors during local WSL development and serverless execution, the database connection uses two specific settings:

-* **PRAGMA journal_mode = DELETE:** WAL (Write-Ahead Logging) mode creates sidecar files (`.wal` and `.shm`).
-If a background process or Lambda container shuts down unexpectedly, uncheckpointed commits in the `.wal` file can be lost or locked.
-Setting journal mode to `DELETE` writes commits directly to `stocks.db`, keeping the database as a single file without sidecars.
-* **PRAGMA busy_timeout = 10000:** Instructs SQLite to wait up to 10 seconds for open read locks to clear before raising an `SQLITE_BUSY` (Error 5) exception.

 ---

 ## Technical Challenges and Solutions

+### 1. Reconciling Historical Baseline Gaps Between CSV and API Feeds
+* **Context:** The trader's history begins in 2019, but SnapTrade API data cutoffs are incomplete and vary randomly by account (some APIs only provide history back to 2022, 2023, or 2025).
+Furthermore, account opening dates returned by the API are unreliable.
+* **Solution:** Established a hybrid ingestion model.
+Historical trade data from 2019 onward is initialized using Wealthsimple CSV exports processed through a DuckDB pipeline, while ongoing daily activity and real-time order updates are layered on top via the SnapTrade API.

+### 2. Normalizing CSV Data Discrepancies via DuckDB
+* **Context:** Wealthsimple CSV exports contained several data inconsistencies: timestamps were formatted in local Pacific Time (Vancouver), stock ticker symbols included custom exchange extensions or legacy renamed tickers, and the `units` column was overloaded to represent both transaction quantities and portfolio holdings.
+* **Solution:** Built a DuckDB ETL processing script to clean raw CSV records before database insertion.
+DuckDB converted Pacific timestamps into UTC ISO 8601 strings, mapped renamed tickers to standard symbols, and cleaned the `units` field to distinguish transaction quantities from total holdings.

+### 3. Aligning Sign Conventions Across Feeds and Orders API
+* **Context:** Wealthsimple CSVs and the SnapTrade Activities API follow cash-flow accounting signs (buys show negative cash amounts and positive units; sells show positive cash amounts and negative units).
+However, the SnapTrade Orders API (used for real-time 24-hour buy/sell updates) returns all numeric values as positive numbers without directional signs.
+* **Solution:** Programmed a sign normalization module in Python for incoming Orders API payloads.
+The script evaluates the order action (Buy vs. Sell) and dynamically applies appropriate positive or negative signs to units and amounts before writing to the `activities` table.
+This aligns real-time order data with historical activity feeds, ensuring rolling position calculations in the database remain accurate.

-### 1. Calculating Custom Metrics and Position Reset Cycles
+### 4. Calculating Custom Metrics and Position Reset Cycles
 * **Context:** Standard portfolio formulas could not handle the trader's requirement to recalculate average buy prices on purchases, hold cost bases steady on sales, incorporate dividends, and reset all metrics when a stock quantity hits zero.
-* **Solution:** Wrote SQL queries using window functions (`PARTITION BY account_id, symbol, cycle_id`).
-Built logic into the ingestion pipeline that tracks total share quantities.
+* **Solution:** Built a dedicated database view (`transactions`) that executes window functions partitioned by account, symbol, and trade cycle (`PARTITION BY account_id, symbol, cycle_id`).
 When a sale reduces a position's share count to zero, an automated trigger increments the `cycle_id` counter for that stock.
 Subsequent buys use the new `cycle_id`, isolating the new position from historical trade calculations.

-### 2. Managing SnapTrade API Rate Limits
+### 5. Managing SnapTrade API Rate Limits
 * **Context:** SnapTrade enforces strict rate limits per minute across user accounts and global API keys.
 Calling account lists, daily activities, and real-time orders simultaneously risked hitting rate limits.
-* **Solution:** Created a `LastFetch` database table that logs the data source, account ID, and timestamp of every API call.
-Before sending a request to SnapTrade, the Python backend checks `LastFetch` to ensure the cooldown window has passed, preventing unnecessary API calls.
+* **Solution:** Created a `last_fetch` database table that logs the data source, account ID, and timestamp of every API call.
+Before sending a request to SnapTrade, the Python backend checks `last_fetch` to ensure the cooldown window has passed, preventing unnecessary API calls.

-### 3. Normalizing Timestamps and Stock Symbols Across Data Sources
-* **Context:** Wealthsimple CSV exports use local Pacific Time (Vancouver) with microsecond strings and custom symbol formats.
-SnapTrade API responses use UTC ISO 8601 strings and standard ticker names.
-* **Solution:** Built a Python normalization module that converts local Pacific Time strings into UTC ISO 8601 timestamps before database insertion.
-The module also maps ticker variations between Wealthsimple and SnapTrade to maintain consistent stock symbols in the database.

-### 4. Handling Source-Specific Deduplication with Partial Constraints
-* **Context:** SnapTrade API records include precise timestamps for trade deduplication.
-Wealthsimple CSV exports often group separate trades under identical timestamps and dollar amounts, causing standard unique constraints to reject valid trade records.
-* **Solution:** Created a partial unique index in SQLite (`WHERE source = 'SNAPTRADE'`).
-This strictly prevents duplicate records from automated SnapTrade API pulls while allowing batch CSV trade entries from Wealthsimple imports.

 ---

-## Database Schema Highlights
+## Database Schema Architecture

+The application database consists of three persistent tables and one analytical view:

+1. **`accounts` Table:** Stores trading account metadata fetched from the SnapTrade API.
+2. **`activities` Table:** Unified table that stores normalized trade records from Wealthsimple CSV exports, SnapTrade daily activities, and real-time SnapTrade orders.
+3. **`last_fetch` Table:** Logs API sync timestamps per endpoint and account to enforce rate limits.
+4. **`transactions` View:** Analytical view that executes window functions (`PARTITION BY account_id, symbol, cycle_id`) across `activities` to compute rolling buy averages, current position holdings, and reset cycles dynamically.

-### `LastFetch` Table Schema
+### `last_fetch` Table Schema
 ```sql
 CREATE TABLE last_fetch (
     source_type TEXT NOT NULL,       -- 'ACTIVITIES' or 'ORDERS'